rehafj/CMPM_Project3/Image generation/pix2pix/README.md

 # pix2pix-tensorflow
-this pix to pix .................. please uncompress the associated folders before starting. as for the training data/model itself, please find it here https://www.floydhub.com/oracle00/datasets/training_data_pix_to_pix and download the data to your training directory's train directory the remaining folders should be uncompressed into their directories
+this pix to pix ..................
+Please uncompress the associated folders before starting.
+As for the training data/model itself, please find it here https://www.floydhub.com/oracle00/datasets/training_data_pix_to_pix and download the data to your training directory's train directory the remaining folders should be uncompressed into their directories